SoftwareAG/c8y-docs/content/web/overview.md

 > **Important:** Web SDK for Angular JS is deprecated.
 Therefore, its documentation is no longer provided here.
 As all {{< product-c8y-iot >}} REST APIs are backward compatible, Angular JS applications will still continue to work.
 >
 >[Web SDK for plugins](/web-sdk-for-plugins) is based on Angular JS and is also deprecated.
 For Angular-based development, we recommend you to implement native Angular modules.
-The documentation is still available for migration purposes, i.e. if you want to integrate an already developed plugin into the Web SDK for Angular.
+The documentation is still available for migration purposes, that means if you want to integrate an already developed plugin into the Web SDK for Angular.
 You can import plugins to Angular as described in [ngx-components > Extension points](/web/libraries#extension-points).

 ### Packages